 e.
 An applicant for an Emergency Restricted License.

 (g) Participating in a Risk Management Program.
 The applicant shall agree to participate in a risk management program as a condition of licensure, as required by M.G.L. c.
-112, § 5 and 243 CMR 3.00: The Establishment of and Participation in Qualified Patient Care Assessment Programs, Pursuant to M.G.L. c.
-112, § 5, and M.G.L. c.
-111, § 203.
-The applicant must agree to participate in a risk management program that meets or exceed the rules, procedures and standards set forth in 243 CMR 3.00: The Establishment of and Participation in Qualified Patient Care Assessment Programs, Pursuant to M.G.L. c.
-112, § 5, and M.G.L. c.
-111, § 203.
+112, § 5 and 243 CMR 3.00: Patient Care Assessment Programs.
+The applicant must agree to participate in a risk management program that meets or exceeds the rules, procedures and standards set forth in 243 CMR 3.00: Patient Care Assessment Programs.

 (h) Prohibition on Balance Billing of Medicare Beneficiaries.
 The applicant shall agree, if he or she agrees to treat Medicare beneficiaries, that he or she shall accept as payment in full the Medicare fee schedule amount for the services performed, and shall not balance bill a Medicare beneficiary as provided in M.G.L. c.
 112, § 2 and 243 CMR 2.07(15).

 (i) Mandatory Medical Malpractice Insurance.
-Whenever an applicant renders direct or indirect patient care in Massachusetts, he or she shall maintain professional liability insurance in an amount of at least $100.000 per claim, $300,000 minimum annual aggregate, pursuant to 243 CMR 2.07(16).
+Whenever an applicant renders direct or indirect patient care in Massachusetts, he or she shall maintain professional liability insurance in an amount of at least $100,000 per claim, $300,000 minimum annual aggregate, pursuant to 243 CMR 2.07(16).

 1. Pursuant to 243 CMR 2.07(16), coverage may be on an individual or shared limit basis.
 Coverage shall be continued until the expiration of any relevant statutes of limitations relevant to the events or occurrences covered.